Homemade Baked Potato Chips

 - Preheat the oven to 450°F / 230°C Gas Mark 8.

-- Slice the poatoes as thin as you can using either a sharp knife or a mandoline.
+- Slice the potatoes as thin as possible using a sharp knife or a mandoline.
 Then, pat them dry with a paper hand towel or a clean kitchen cloth.
-Pro tip - You can peel the potatoes as I have or just scrub the potatoes clean and slice them as thin as possible.

 - Place the potatoes in a bowl.
 Season with salt, pepper, and any other seasoning.
 Add the olive oil and toss well to combine.